 Estimating cattle rate-of-gain

-Extension beef specialist Dan Loy at Iowa State University says if growing cattle aren't gaining weight, they're not adding value.
-Feed is 60%-to-70% of the cost of production so the faster cattle grow, the more likely the producer will see a profit when they go to market.
+Dan Loy is an extension beef specialist at Iowa State University.
+He says if cattle aren't gaining weight, they're not adding value.
+Feed is 60-to-70-percent the cost of production, so the faster the herd grows, the more likely you'll see a profit.
 The expected daily rate of gain depends on what you're feeding and what your goals are.

 Add Your Comment

 You must be logged in to leave a comment.
 Login